-If your loved one has been in the care of Arohanui Hospice or of an Aged Residential Care (ARC) facility, staff there will be present to offer their care and to answer questions which may arise at this time.
+If your loved one has been in the care of Arohanui Hospice or in an Aged Residential Care (ARC) facility, staff there will be present to answer questions.
 They will care for the body of your loved one.
 Staff welcome the help of family/whānau in this special task.
-If your loved one has died at home, district nurses and/or palliative care nurses will be available to offer support at this time.
+If your loved one has died at home, district nurses and/or palliative care nurses will be available to guide you.